 As a middleman and advocate you may unwittingly protect the people in power from the wrath of those whose needs they've failed to address -- we're talking about the kind of wrath that can catalyze movements.

-You never know - getting out of the way could produce better results in the long-term.
+You never know - dropping the intermediary, getting out of the way, could produce better results in the long-term.

 Get your hustle on